Razor Bumps on a Bald Head: Prevention, Treatment & Electric Shaver Advice

 What Causes Razor Bumps?

-Several factors can lead to getting bumps on your head:
+Several factors can lead to getting bumps on your head, face, or body.
+These include:

-• Shaving Too Closely: This is one of the most common causes of razor bumps, especially when using a multi-blade razor or pressing too hard.
-You cut the hair short, and its tip easily retracts and gets trapped under the skin.
+Shaving too closely: This is one of the most common causes of razor bumps, especially when using a multi-blade razor or pressing too hard.
+When you cut the hair below the skin line, its sharp tip easily retracts and gets trapped.

-• Clogged Hair Follicles: Dead skin cells can block hair follicles, making it hard for hair to grow outward.
-Hairs can grow sideways and under the skin.
+Clogged hair follicles: Dead skin cells, oil, and debris can block hair follicles, making it incredibly hard for new hair to grow outward.
+Instead, the hairs grow sideways, right under the skin surface.

-• Hair growth patterns: If you have curly or coarse hair, you're more prone to razor bumps.
-Statistically, males of African descent draw the short straw.
-The natural hair curls make it more likely to grow back into your skin.
+Hair growth patterns (coarse hair): If you have naturally curly or coarse hair, you're likelier to get shaving bumps.
+The natural curl of the hair makes it far more likely to turn right back into your skin.

-• Poor shaving technique: Shaving against the grain can also contribute to razor bumps.
-This technique cuts hair at an angle that makes it easier for it to grow back into the skin.
-It's a trade-off that often isn't worth the trouble.
+Poor shaving technique: Shaving against the grain might give you a temporary close shave, but it cuts hair at an angle that makes it easier to grow backward.
+It's a trade-off that often isn't worth the trouble or the resulting shaving rash.

-• Skin conditions: Underlying skin conditions, like dry skin or eczema, can make the skin more sensitive and prone to inflammation.
+Sensitive skin conditions: Underlying skin conditions, like dry skin, eczema, or highly sensitive skin, make the area more prone to severe inflammation and razor rash.

-• Dull blades: Shaving with dull blades may worsen the situation as they pull and tug at hair, increasing the chances of being cut unevenly and growing back into the skin.
+Dull blades: Shaving with dull blades worsens the situation instantly.
+Instead of slicing smoothly, a dull razor blade pulls and tugs at the hair, leading to uneven cuts and ragged edges.
 Dull blades are a razor bump's best friend and your worst enemy.

 Preventing razor bumps is possible when you apply these easy hacks: